Processing of personal data

 How the Riksbank processes personal data

 In general, it can be said that the Riksbank processes personal data for several different reasons and in several different parts of its operations.
-This is done so that the Riksbank as public authority can carry out its tasks pursuant to the Sveriges Riksbank Act.
+This is done so that the Riksbank as a public authority can carry out its tasks pursuant to the Sveriges Riksbank Act.
 The Riksbank also needs to process personal data in its administrative operations, including its role as employer.

-In contacts with the Riksbank
+In contact with or visits at the Riksbank

 When applying to redeem banknotes